There is an important difference between giving your employees positive feedback and giving them praise.

 An example of positive feedback is:

 “Bob, your communications skills have dramatically improved over the past couple of months.
 The report that you just prepared for me was thorough and concise.
-I appreciate all the work you’ve put into it, as do your team members.”
+I appreciate all the work you have put into it, as do your team members.”